justinhunt/slate/source/index.html.md

 data-id | '' | A value passed in by the integrator, that is not used by Poodll.
 We simply pass it back out again with events.
 Its role is to allow the integrator’s callback javascript to know which recorder on the page the event occurred on. data-parent | URL of current page | The URL (as far as the domain) of the parent hosting the recorder iframe.
 This MUST be correct or stuff won't happen.
 It should start with https.
 Nothing will work on http sites. data-media | 'audio' | The type of media being recorded.
-Either 'audio' or 'video' data-token | 'somedefaultforlocalhost' | An authorisation token that you receive from https://cloud.poodll.com.
-You need this to access the service.
-The default token authorises localhost domain only. data-type | 'bmr' | The skin name of the recorder.
+Either 'audio' or 'video' data-token | '' | An authorisation token that you receive from https://cloud.poodll.com.
+You need this to access the service. data-type | 'bmr' | The skin name of the recorder.
 Try ‘bmr’, or ‘onetwothree’ data-width | 450 | The width in pixels of the iframe.
 Ignored if parameter iframeclass is set. data-height | 350 | The height in pixels of the iframe.
 Ignored if parameter iframeclass is set.